WhichBookie racing analyst Andrew Blair White provides a preview and betting tips for races at Lingfield on Friday 21st January.

 In this article, we look at why e-wallets are an increasingly popular way of depositing and withdrawing from online bookmakers.
 We also have a list of the bookies that accept the most popular e-wallet, PayPal.

 There are many advantages to using an online payment account, which we’ll look at later.
 But first, let’s look at the list of which bookies accept PayPal payments.

-This is a full list of bookies where you can use your account for deposits or withdrawals.
+This is a full list of betting sites in the UK where you can use your PayPal account for deposits or withdrawals.

 These bookies will all allow you to deposit and withdraw money via PayPal.
 But it’s not enough just to know which bookies accept PayPal, you may also want to know how long it takes to withdraw your winnings.
 To help you choose a bookie, we have also included information about minimum deposit amounts and withdrawal times.
 In both cases, the information shown relates to PayPal deposits and withdrawals.
 If you use other payment methods, the amounts and times may be different.

 |Betfred||£5||Up to 48 hours||Join|